named-data/python-ndn/docs/src/lvs/lvs.rst

 For example, ``$fn("component", pattern)`` is a valid function call.
-When used as a component constraint, the LVS library will always call the user function with two arguments: the first one is the value of the pattern constrainted, and the second one is a list containing all arguments.
+When used as a component constraint, the LVS library will always call the user function with two arguments: the first one is the value of the pattern constrained, and the second one is a list containing all arguments.
 For example,